NasibNia/Bamazon/README.md

 <!-- Learning points where you would write what you thought was helpful -->
 - javascript
 - node.js
-- API calls
+- mySQL
 - promise functions
 - call backs
 - error handling
-- moment.js
-- node dotEnv
-- node request
-- Node Spotify API
-- working with fs (file system)
-- working with inquirer (.prompt)
+- inquirer (.prompt)
-- npm init -y
-- npm install
+- npm
 - node modulus